toscawidgets/tw2.core/docs/design.rst

 **Framework Interface**

 ToscaWidgets is designed to be standalone WSGI middeware and not have any framework interactions.
 However, when using ToscaWidgets with a framework, there are some configuration settings that need to be consistent with the framework, for correct interaction.
 Future vesions of ToscaWidgets may include framework-specific hooks to automatically gather this configuration.
+The settings are:

+ * default_view - the template engine used by the framework.
+When root widgets are rendered, they will return a type suitable for including in this template engine.
+This setting is not needed if only Page widgets are used as root widgets, as there is no containing template in that case.
+ * translator - needed for ToscaWidget to use the same i18n function as the framework.

 **Unit Tests**